kabbo1031/js-stepper-ui/README.md

-# js-stepper-ui
+# JS Stepper UI

-Stepper UI component using JavaScript
+A stepper UI component built using JavaScript.

+This project demonstrates step-based progress indicators and navigation logic.